Locations in Miami: Essentials | Miami New Times | The Leading Independent News Source in Miami, Florida

 305-441-0700

 Ask anyone about Caffe Abbracci and the word "family" will likely come up.
 And no wonder: The doted-upon Italian restaurant has maintained its consistently excellent reputation for more than three decades, thanks to its late founder, revered restaurateur Nino Pernetti, who died from COVID complications in 2022 at age 76.
 The restaurant gracefully carries on in his memory, sticking to a fantastic formula of warm, inviting service and a steadfast menu of classic and contemporary Italian dishes.
-Abbracci is always filled with locals (including families) who know to order well-executed options like vitello tonnato, red snapper al cartoccio, and Pernetti's homages to his daughters: tortellini Tatiana and agnolotti Katerina.
+Abbracci is always filled with locals (including families) who know to order well-executed options like vitello tonnato, red snapper al cartoccio, and Pernetti's homages to his daughters: tortellini Tatiana and cappelletti Katerina.

 20 articles